justinphan/Student-T-Test/README.md

 # Student-T-Test
 How Student t-test work.
-How to perform it manually as well as using scipy.
+How to perform it manually as well as using scipy library.